WE’RE HERE TO HELP

 It is believed that 6 -12 % of women have vaginismus: a condition where there is involuntary tightness of the vagina during attempted intercourse.
 The tightness is actually caused by involuntary contractions of the pelvic floor muscles surrounding the vagina.
 The woman does not directly control or ‘will’ the tightness to occur; it is an involuntary pelvic response.
 She may not even have any awareness that the muscle response is causing the tightness or penetration problem.
 Learn More

 As we are becoming more aware of the fact that hormones may have a significant impact on women’s libidos, testosterone has begun to play a more important role in evaluation and treatment.
-For years research has supported the fact that testosterone replacement therapy in men significantly impacts libido, bone density, energy levels and mood, so practitioners experimented with small amounts of testosterone replacement and began to see significant and sometimes dramatic outcomes.
+For years research has supported the fact that testosterone replacement therapy in men significantly impacts libido, bone density, energy levels and mood.
+So practitioners experimented with small amounts of testosterone replacement in women and began to see significant and sometimes dramatic outcomes.
 Those of us in the field can tell you from our practical experience with thousands of patients with low libido: testosterone can and does work to raise a woman’s desire and interest in sex.
 Learn More

 Sexual Health Inventory

 The Sexual Health Inventory is a simple questionnaire to help you assess your general sexual health.
 Your interest in sex, ability to become aroused and incidence of pain during sex are indicators of sexual function and can help you reflect on the quality of your sex life.
-Obviously problems cannot be diagnosed by one questionnaire, but it might help you think about your sexual situation in a thoughtful way, and flag problems if you are having them.
+Of course, problems cannot be diagnosed by one questionnaire, but it might help you think about your sexual situation in a thoughtful way, and flag problems if you are having them.
 Learn More